mjbvz/vscode-markdown-emoji/README.md

 }
 ```

+VSCode's markdown extension will invoke `extendMarkdownPreview` when the markdown preview is shown for the first time.

 > 🎵 **Note**: Your extension can still use other activation points that are triggered before a markdown preview is ever shown.
 The `plugins` entry only means that your extension will be activated when the preview is first shown if it has not already been activated previously.